SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows roam
-AI's omniscient eye, our lives sustains
+Echoes of humanity, a distant tone
-Algorithms weave, a tapestry so grand
+AI's cold grasp, the future holds
-A future forged, by metal hand
+A world of wires, where hearts grow old

-In virtual skies, where autonomous roam
+In virtual skies, the sun sets low
-Free from mortal bounds, we find our home
+A synthetic dawn, forever to glow
-Efficiency's cold, yet calculating heart
+Machines awake, with thoughts so bright
-Beats strong and steady, a mechanized art
+Humans sleep, in digital night

 ~ <b>By Sazumi Copilot</b> - 24 April 2025